Explore

 Amenities: campfire, pet-friendly

-Three off-grid sites suitable for tents or RVs sit beside a gently tinkling creek a 10min drive north-west of Toodyay.
-The owners, who moved from Kalgoorlie in search of greener pastures, farm Dexter cattle and Boer goats.
+Three of Avonbrook Wheatbelt Creekside Camp’s five off-grid sites (suitable for tents or RVs) sit beside a gently babbling creek, a 10-minute drive north-west of Toodyay.
+The owners, who moved from Kalgoorlie in search of greener pastures, also farm Dexter cattle and Nigerian dwarf goats on the property.
 They caution that the cows are partial to chewing tent cords if the gate is left open.
-Previous guests recommend coming in a 4WD four-wheel drive and beware of pitching alongside an ant nest.
-Instead, position yourself close to native grasses and reeds and (restrictions depending) cluster around a small campfire.
+Previous guests recommend coming in a 4WD and raise the issue of accidentally pitching alongside an ant nest.

-As the embers fade, look to the skies for luminous star gazing.
-Children will love jumping between creek rocks and, if serendipity strikes, meeting newborn goat kids.
-Bring bikes to ride through daisy-dotted bush and farmland.
+As the embers fade, look to the skies for a spot of stargazing.
+Children will love jumping between creek rocks and, if you happen to be on the farm at the right time, meeting newborn goats.
+Bring bikes to ride through the everlasting-dotted bush and farmland.

 Distance from Perth: 73km, 1.5hrs